 Tip: If going on a train ride, choose the route from Interlaken to Brienz and sit on the window on the right in the direction of travel.

-Lake Brienz is a stunning lake with a beautiful water color – but there is more to do in and around Lake Brienz than just admiring it.
-You can enjoy so many different activities and beautiful places to visit at Lake Brienz that it is one of the best places to visit in Switzerland.
+Lake Brienz is a stunning lake with a beautiful watercolors – but there is more to do than just admiring it.
+You can enjoy so many different activities and beautiful places to visit at Lake Brienz which makes it one of the best places to visit in Switzerland.